Marcus A. Nannini, 2022 Editor’s Choice Award Winner, The Readers House Magazine, London, England. June 2, 2022.

-Trapped by the German Blitzkrieg of Holland, 15 year old Martin van Dyke begins 5 years of life on the run from the Gestapo.
+Trapped by the German Blitzkrieg of Holland, a 15-year-old DUTCH boy begins five years of life on the run from the Gestapo.

 He was plowing the fields when a neighbor ran up and exclaimed, “The Germans have invaded!”
 Martin’s droll response stating it was impossible was met by another exclamation, “Hitler can do whatever he wants!”

 The German blitzkrieg conquered Holland in a week, but when France fell, much to the dismay of the Dutch people, the conquerors didn’t leave their country.
 One day in July 1940, Martin and his father were in town to purchase supplies.
 An elderly man who’d been minding his own business found himself surrounded by SS who were mocking the Dutch people in general and calling them “weak.”
 The man, growing increasingly agitated, called the soldiers “swine,” which was all the excuse they needed.
 One of the SS pushed the old man into the street and shot him through the head.
 Shocked, Martin and his dad ran, nonstop, to the farm.
 The incident was a forbearer of far worse things to come.

 Soon after that, notices were posted requiring every person, adult and child alike, to register with the Germans.
 Consequently, the Germans knew each person’s background, religious affiliation, and had taken their photos.
 Being caught without the new German ID could result in immediate arrest and transport to a slave labor camp.
 It wasn’t long before night terrors would grip the community.

 Undercover of a stifling curfew and black-out restrictions, Jewish friends and neighbors began to disappear.
 One day Martin’s older brother Johannes was pulled from his classroom and shipped to a labor camp in Germany.
 It would prove to be a death sentence.